About Technology Services

 Creating innovators: The making of young people who will change the world.
 New York: Scribner.

 Technology represents a powerful and motivating tool that educators can use to teach, model, and reinforce these essential skills to students.
-As a result, Community Consolidated School District 15 issues a Chromebook to all students in 6th, 7th, and 8th grades.
-Students in multigrade classrooms with 6th graders will be issued a Chromebook as well.
+As a result, Community Consolidated School District 15 issues a Chromebook to all students in Grades 3-8.

-Students will be able to use their individual, district-issued, Chromebooks to access Google Apps for Education which are free learning tools that foster collaboration, exploration, and content creation.
+Students will be able to use their individual, district-issued, Chromebooks to access G Suites for Education, which are free learning tools that foster collaboration, exploration, and content creation.

 A Frequently Asked Questions (FAQ) has been developed to answer many questions that parents and students may have about this exciting new initiative.
 The FAQ and other information about the Chromebook initiative (e.g., optional insurance plan, claim forms, etc.) can be found on the District’s website.